aebkea/rossprogram-website/src/pages/participants/faq.md

 Germany, Greece, Guatemala, Israel, Italy, Japan, Kyrgyzstan, Mexico, Russia, Serbia, Singapore, Spain, Taiwan, and Turkey.

-### How does the Ross Program compare to other summer math programs like PROMYS, Canada/USA Mathcamp, HCSSiM, SUMaC, HSMC, etc? {% shortHeading="How does the Ross Program compare to other summer math programs?" %}
+### How does the Ross Program compare to other summer math programs like PROMYS, Canada/USA Mathcamp, HCSSiM, SUMaC, HSMC, etc? {% shortheading="How does the Ross Program compare to other summer math programs?" %}

 Prominent summer math programs for high school students are listed on various sites A key feature of the Ross Program is that the students concentrate deeply on just one